joshbegley/nyt-latest/previous.md

 https://nytimes.com/card/2025/08/13/world/europe/ukraine-war-evacuation-dobropillia

 **Venus Williams headlines U.S. Open wild cards with 25th appearance in singles draw**\
-`Williams is a two-time singles champion at the U.S. Open and will make her first appearance since 2023.`\
+`Williams is a two-time singles champion at Flushing Meadows and will make her first appearance since 2023.`\
 https://nytimes.com/athletic/6550579/2025/08/13/tennis-us-open-wild-cards-venus-williams/

 **Premier League relegation odds: Will any of the newly promoted sides stay up?**\